 This website belongs to the parish and it was our intention from the outset that it would come into being through our collective efforts.
-Content for both the website and the newsletter is therefore eagerly sought and warmly welcomed.
+Content for the website is therefore eagerly sought and warmly welcomed.

-- Material submitted for publication in the newsletter or website is lightly edited to suit the medium.
+- Material submitted for publication on the website is lightly edited to suit the medium.
 Compliance with the following guidance however remains the responsibility of the submitter as does any error of fact, opinion, spelling, grammar, taste etc.

-- Please ensure you own the copyright, or have appropriate rights, for any material you submit to the website or newsletter.
+- Please ensure you own the copyright, or have appropriate rights, for any material you submit to the website.

 - Please do not use the website to make personal attacks on either public or private figures.
 In addition to being unchristian, it exposes the parish to possible legal action.

-- At the risk of being obvious, do not use the website or newsletter to promote or engage in illegal acts.
+- At the risk of being obvious, do not use the website to promote or engage in illegal acts.

 - While we should not necessarily shy away from controversial topics in our discussions, these should be addressed calmly and respectfully.

-- Please ensure any submissions to the website or newsletter are consistent with the Christian and Catholic ethos of the parish.
+- Please ensure any submissions to the website are consistent with the Christian and Catholic ethos of the parish.

 - By default, website items go on the front page.
 This is a “blog” type format with new material at the top and older news items down the page.
 There are also static pages for permanent or semi-permanent content.

 - Space is limited in the newsletter but less so on the website so the latter is a better place for lengthy pieces or pieces with graphics.